delanyodevio/keke/src/about.md

 layout: "layouts/pages.html"
 title: "About us."
 sub: "wanna check who we are and what we do?"
+metaDesc: "Create multiple saving funds in minutes and manage them seamlessly all under one account."
 ---

 ## The suitable way to start